scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/firmware_descriptions.rst

 Scrutiny Firmware Description (SFD)
 ===================================

-A Scrutiny Firmware Description (SFD) is a file generated during the build step of the embedded firmware.
-This file contains
+A Scrutiny Firmware Description (SFD) is a file that's generated during the firmware's build phase for embedded systems.
+This file includes:

 a.
-The devices static and global variables discovered from the debug symbols (include address, size, type, endinaness)
+The device's static and global variables, which are identified from the debug symbols (including address, size, type, endianness)
-b.
-A firmware ID used to match the SFD with the firmware
+b. firmware ID, which is used to match the SFD with the corresponding firmware
 c.
-Some metadata about the firmware such as a name, project version, author, build date, etc.
+Metadata about the firmware, such as its name, project version, author, build date, etc.
 d.
 Alias definitions

-The :abbr:`SFD (Scrutiny Firmware Description)` must be installed on the server with the :abbr:`CLI (Command Line Interface)` using the ``install-sfd`` command.
+The :abbr:`SFD (Scrutiny Firmware Description)` must be installed on the server using the ``install-sfd`` command with the :abbr:`CLI (Command Line Interface)`.

-Upon connection with a device, the server will automatically load the correct :abbr:`SFD (Scrutiny Firmware Description)` based on the firmware ID broadcast by the device.
+When a device connects, the server will automatically load the appropriate :abbr:`SFD (Scrutiny Firmware Description)` based on the firmware ID that the device broadcasts.

 -----